elrasco/go_anngular_app/frontend/README.md

 #### Development
 1. install nodejs (v6.11.2) + npm (v3.10.10)
-2. `npm install`
+2. `npm install` to install all the dependencies
-3. `npm test`
+3. `npm test` to run the test
 4. `npm run` to run locally

-##### Everything is a component
-This is a component based application, this means that I followed the component pattern as defined in https://docs.angularjs.org/guide/component
-The app component is the root component.

 ##### Folder structure
 The `server` folder contains the Nginx server configuration will be used by Docker in order to run the frontend application.
-The `client` contained the angular application application (Html, javascript, css) The `client/index.html` is the page will be served.
-This file contains the root component (app).
+The `client` contained the angular application application (Html, javascript, css)

+###### Everything is a component
+This is a component based application, this means that I followed the component pattern as defined in https://docs.angularjs.org/guide/component
+The `app` component is the root component and you can find his definition spread out across the files:
+1. `client/app.component.js` is the component definition
+2. `client/app.controller.js` is the controller
+3. `client/app.scss`
-The `client/app.html` is the page will be served
+4. `client/app.html` is the template
-The `client/app.js` load all the module (external and not) required by the application and define the app component
+5. `client/app.js` load the module that define the component (the last line of the code).
+Actually this file load all the module required by the application

+__Let's take a pause...__
+Basically, in the application, I used 2 different type of component: the one you can find in the __view__ folder and the one in the __component__ folder.
+The first one are connected with routing; this means that the url http://localhost:85/downloads will show what you wrote in the `__views/downloads__` folder.
+The second one are the "more ordinary" component, the one you can use within views or other components.
+Check out already defined component to create new ones.

+__Let's continue with the folder...__
+`client/index.html` is the page will be served.
+This file use the root component `<app></app>`.
+`client/components/index.js` this file is in charge to load into the application the component modules.
+This means that if create a new compoent we have to update this file.
+`client/config` contains the configurations ofr the different environment `client/config` contains the configurations ofr the different environment